 1. Best Focus-Enhancing Toy: Adorox Liquid Bubble Drop Motion Wheel

-The Adorox Liquid Bubble Drop is a beautiful desk toy that doubles up as a visual stimulant for children with special needs.
-Children with autism specter disorder tend to look at lights or moving dots or objects to stay focused.
-This desk toy helps the child calm down and focus on one thing.
+The Adorox Liquid Bubble Drop is a beautiful desk toy that doubles as a visual stimulant for children with special needs.
+Children with autism spectrum disorder tend to look at lights or moving dots or objects to stay focused.
+This desk toy can help the child calm down and focus on one thing.

 When the child is stressed and does not have a parent or teacher to calm him down, a fidget toy might come in handy.
 The ATiC 12-sided fidget cube can help relieve stress, reduce anxiety and relax children with ADHD and autism.
 This toy is a must-have when your child goes out on long drives or outings and needs something to keep them occupied and relaxed.

 - Includes smiley minion faces, sliding blocks, soft buttons, silicone ball, a joystick that moves 360 degrees, etc.

 - Small and lightweight enough to carry in pocket

 3. Best Oral Sensory Toy: Atsky Sensory Chew Necklaces

 The chew necklaces by Atsky are made of food-grade silicone for optimal safety.
 They have satin nylon cords that are skin-friendly and don’t irritate or get tangled in the hair.
 These necklaces help relieve your child’s anxiety, improve concentration, and reduce fidgeting.
 They are soft and easy on the gums and teeth due to their medium firmness.
 You can easily clean these necklaces in the dishwasher or with mild soap.